richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 This document describes the individuals and organizations involved in the IETF standards process as described in {{IETFPROCS}}.
-It includes brief descriptions of the entities involved, and the role they place in the standards process.
+It includes brief descriptions of the entities involved, and the role they play in the standards process.

 --- middle